evikadar/shitwish-webshop/README.md

 To check it on heroku, follow this link: http://shitwish.herokuapp.com/
+Warning: Heroku might take time to come to life!
+Especially the cart service is long to load, if it's not working at first, please check a few minutes later.

 To make it work on your local computer, please follow these steps: